anncsu-open/anncsu-sdk/docs/SECURITY.md

 1. Register your organization on PDND
 2. Request access to ANNCSU APIs
 3. Obtain client credentials (client ID and secret)
+4. Generate a client assertion using the SDK or CLI
-4. Exchange credentials for a voucher token
+5. Exchange the client assertion for a voucher token

-*Note: Voucher acquisition is outside the scope of this SDK.
+*Note: The final exchange step is outside the scope of this SDK.
 Refer to PDND documentation.*

 ### 2. Configure SDK with Security